jeroenvanrensen/posts/2021_03_14_manual_auth_registering.md

 title: 'Manual auth in Laravel: registering'
 slug: manual-auth-registering
 publish_date: 2021-03-14
-tags: laravel, manual auth, auth
+tags: Laravel, Manual auth, Authentication
 ---

 With the arrival of Laravel 8, new ways for authentication have been added to the Laravel ecosystem.
 [Fortify](https://laravel.com/docs/8.x/fortify), [Jetstream](https://jetstream.laravel.com/2.x/introduction.html) and [Breeze](https://github.com/laravel/breeze).
 Although these tools can save you a lot of time, often when you want something more complex they cost you more time.